 You can apply if you:

-are a citizen of one of the EU Member States or one of the six Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova, Ukraine)
+are a citizen of one of the EU Member States, the UK or one of the six Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova, Ukraine)

 are aged between 16 and 26

 are interested in EU affairs and the partnership and cooperation between the EU and your country

 are interested in public diplomacy and outreach activities, ready to share knowledge, experience and information

 are motivated in contributing to the development of your community and country

 are interested in voluntary activities and ready to dedicate sufficient time to be part of civic engagement activities.

 To apply, send us an Expression of Interest by FILLING A SHORT FORM HERE.